uofmelectricboat/umeb.engin.umich.edu/README.md

 Important CSV formatting notes:
 * **Any CSV fields containing a comma must be wrapped in quotes.**
+* ```team.csv``` currently does not support commas within fields, even when wrapped in quotes.
 * New lines within a CSV field are not currently supported in this project.
-* If you are having issues making changes, import the CSV file into Google Sheets.
+* If you are having issues making changes, import the CSV file into Google Sheets or Microsoft Excel.
 After making changes, you can download the sheet as a CSV file to replace the original.

 Changes beyond updating these files are non-trivial and require knowledge in HTML/CSS/JavaScript.
 Instructions to do this are not included below.